logankimm/SQLite-Clone/4_Block_Implmentation.md

 ## Additionally/misc data
 - Data is not seen as a stream but split int sizeable chunks known as blocks that can be reused after deletion
+- Matching 1:1 for instance of BlockStorage to data stream
 ## Block storage
 - One individual file that should hold the blocks?
 ### Class/Interface Attributes